tanlin2013/tnpy/docs/source/index.rst

-..
-TNpy documentation master file, created by sphinx-quickstart on Sat Feb 29 14:31:32 2020.
+.. tnpy documentation master file, created by sphinx-quickstart on Wed Mar 17 13:01:44 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TNpy's documentation!
+Welcome to tnpy's documentation!
 ================================
 .. mdinclude:: ../../README.md